 12. Learn to love the words “trial” and “error.”
 Let your child make mistakes before going off to college.
 Grant freedom based on demonstrated responsibility and accountability, not what all the other kids are doing.

 13. Don’t be surprised or discouraged when your big kid has a babyish tantrum or meltdown.
 Don’t confuse sophistication with maturity.
 Naturally occurring setbacks cause normal regression.
 Home is the soft landing after their taxing day.

-18. Avoid the humble-brag parent lest you begin to believe that your child is already losing the race.
+19. Avoid the hordes of humble-brag parents lest you begin to believe that your child is already losing the race.
 Remind yourself that grades, popularity, or varsity ranking are not a measure of your worth as a parent.
 Recognize that those other parents are lying.

-22. Treat teachers like the experts and allies they are.
-Give your child the chance to learn respect; it’s as important a lesson as Algebra 2.
+23. Treat teachers like the experts and allies they are.
+Give your child the chance to learn respect; it’s a more important subject than Algebra 2.
 Remember how life-changing a good relationship with a teacher can be.

-24. If you want your child to be prepared to manage his future college workload and responsibilities, take care before you hire a tutor, a private coach, or college application consultant.
-There’s no room for all of them in to fit in a dorm room.
+25. If you want your child to be prepared to manage his future college workload and responsibilities, take care before you hire a tutor, a private coach, or college application consultant.
+You can’t fit them all in a dorm room.

-25. Practice sensible stewardship of your child’s online activities by evaluating her level of maturity, accountability and judgment in other areas.
+26. Practice sensible stewardship of your child’s online activities by evaluating her level of maturity, accountability and judgment in other areas.
 Rather than lurking, snooping, sniping or giving up… educate yourself about the ever changing cyber-landscape.
-It’ s as important as choosing her school.

-26. Treat ordinary household chores and paid jobs as more important learning opportunities than jazzy extracurriculars.
+27. Treat ordinary household chores and paid jobs as richer learning opportunities rather than jazzy extracurriculars.
 With real world experience, your child will develop into an employable (and employed) adult.
 That said, accept that older children will get chores done on AST (Adolescent Standard Time).